Trusted WordPress tutorials, when you need them most.

 • Manually deactivating plugins

-• Uploading large media files or a large number of files in bulk
+• Bulk upload large media files or a large number of files

-• Customizing core WordPress files, such as the .htaccess
+• Customizing core WordPress files, such as .htaccess

 • Fixing common WordPress errors on your site, like theme conflicts, internal server errors, and compatibility issues

-It is not necessary to install an FTP client to use WordPress.
-However, the most common reason for using an FTP client is to access files when your site is down.
+It’s not necessary to install an FTP client to use WordPress.
+However, the most common reason for using one is to access files when your site is down.

 How to Use an FTP Client